Skip to main content

 encapsulation: ViewEncapsulation.None,

-selector: "richtext", // a template name used in the "app.component.ts" file as <richtext />
+selector: "richtext", // use the "richtext" selector in app.component.ts as <richtext />

 styleUrls: ["./richtext.component.css"], // include the css file